 If you've been watching the National News in Canada in recent months, sitting has definitely been getting some bad press.
 Studies have shown that the amount of time we spend sitting is one of the greatest indicators of our demise.
-It's been shown that we should best develop standing stations at our work places and find active things to do in our spare time.
 This is where dancing comes in, one of the healthiest activities!

 It is impossible to convey the many benefits that Arthur Murray students have received as a result of their dance lessons.